How to Spend the Best 2 Days in Kyoto

 Gion

-Gion is the most famous Geisha District of Kyoto, and is famous for its traditional architecture, entertainment, and streets.
-Here you will find Kyoto’s most famous street, Hanami-koji, the Yasaka Pagoda, several shrines, ochayas, shops and restaurants.
+Gion is the most famous Geisha District of Kyoto, known for its traditional architecture, entertainment, and streets.
+Here you will find Kyoto’s most famous street, Hanami-koji, the Yasaka Pagoda, several shrines, ochayas, shops, and restaurants.

-Important note: There are certain streets and alleyways that are closed off to tourists.
+Important note: Certain streets and alleyways are closed to tourists.
 There are also areas that prohibit photography, and you will get a heavy fine if you disrespect the rules.
-This is due to the over-tourism in Kyoto, and the unfortunate tourists that harassed geishas and caused other problems.
+This is due to the over-tourism issue in Kyoto, and the unruly tourists who have harassed geishas and caused other problems.
 As always, be on your best behavior and be respectful of locals and local spaces.

 Powered by GetYourGuide